 The articles in this section emphasize the importance of vocabulary and suggest that interactive word walls used as a functional resource are more effective than traditional ones.
 While some of these studies look at ELL students, students from poverty and students with learning disabilities, often have a similar lack of vocabulary back ground to draw from when trying to learn science content.
 As a result, their test scores are frequently basic due to this lack of background knowledge.
-In the first article, the author stresses how important it is that “students are actively engaged in meaningful tasks with the artifacts,” and teachers incorporate them into their lessons (Harmon, Wood, Hedrick, Vintinner & Willeford, 2009, p.
+In the first article, the author stresses how important it is that “students are actively engaged in meaningful tasks with the artifacts,” and teachers incorporate them into their lessons (Harmon, Wood, Hedrick, Vintinner, & Willeford, 2009, p.
 398).
-As in elementary school, middle school students need “print rich classrooms” that motivate students to learn content vocabulary (Harmon, Wood, Hedrick et al., 2009, p.
-398-399).
+As in elementary school, middle school students need “print rich classrooms” that motivate students to learn content vocabulary (pp. 398-399).
 When interviewing students about word walls, researchers determined that while students felt that word walls were important for learning in the classroom (80% agree), they were not able to tell how word walls could help them with word meanings.
-Students were also asked to compare two word walls for their opinion on which one was most useful, and students picked the one that had visuals with “colors and symbols” (Harmon, Wood, Hedrick et al., 2009, p.
+Students were also asked to compare two word walls for their opinion on which one was most useful, and students picked the one that had visuals with “colors and symbols” (p.
 405).
-They stated that “the details” were more useful in remember the meaning of the word (Harmon, Wood, Hedrick et al., 2009, p.
+They stated that “the details” were more useful in remember the meaning of the word (p.
 405).
 Incorporating a visual image, a technique better known as the keyword method has been proven to be successful (through research) in helping students remember words.
-Therefore, using pictures on the word wall would be beneficial to all students (Harmon, Wood, et al., 2009).
-Students need to stop learning the meanings of words by using a dictionary of glossary and learn to “internalize” them through “multiple exposures to words in a variety of contexts” (Harmon, Wood, Hedrick, et al., 2009, p.
+Therefore, using pictures on the word wall would be beneficial to all students.
+Students need to stop learning the meanings of words by using a dictionary of glossary and learn to “internalize” them through “multiple exposures to words in a variety of contexts” (p.
 401).

 Interactive Word Walls are another strategy that can be taught in a variety of ways.
 For example, some word walls consist of just words used for spelling and word recognition while others contain pictures and artifacts that help with learning and remembering meaning.
-Typically word walls are located in the front of the classroom in an area visible to all students.
+Typically, word walls are located in the front of the classroom in an area visible to all students.
 However, one middle school took their word walls “out of the room and into the hall” (Yates, Cuthrell, & Rose, 2011, p.
 31).
 This middle school also had a word wall in both the classroom and the hallway.
 By having a word wall in the hallway, teachers felt it would increase comprehension and students would be able to retain the meaning of content vocabulary words longer.
 This word wall, constructed by the entire eighth grade team including students, incorporated all of the content areas.
 It was an ongoing process that lasted all year.
 By choosing the hallway to display the word wall, students walked by the wall more than once a day and it became a focus of their attention and conversations.
-Before long students were offering their own suggestions of words to add to the wall (Yates et al., 2011).
+Before long students were offering their own suggestions of words to add to the wall.

 Summary